kbissell/DigDateCalendar/DigDateCalendar/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/RobVermeer/pen/zBgdwg.
+Based off of A Pen created at CodePen.io at http://codepen.io/RobVermeer/pen/zBgdwg.

- Date picker in React, you can select a range of dates.
+ Date picker in React, you can select a date and the calendar will tell you when 2 Full Business Days have passed, clearing you to excavate